-Make sure your backgrounds complement the nail design and colour.
-Don’t be afraid of using colours that are very similar or exactly the same.
+Make sure your backgrounds complement the nail design and color.
+Don’t be afraid of using colors that are very similar or exactly the same.

-As long as they don’t clash with the nail colour, they’ll make your photos visually aesthetic.
+As long as they don’t clash with the nail color, they’ll make your photos visually aesthetic.

-You can also use complementary colours or softer versions of your nail colour.
-Pastels, washed-out colours, and neutral colours like grey can all make the nail design look more appealing.
+You can also use complementary colors or softer versions of your nail color.
+Pastels, washed-out colors, and neutral colors like grey can all make the nail design look more appealing.
 Avoid backgrounds with lots of designs, glitter, or heavy textures.

 You can take this even further by using props that complement both the background and your nails.

-If all else fails, use safe colours like black or white.
+If all else fails, use safe colors like black or white.